Baku Tower

 Baku Tower is a skyscraper in Baku, Azerbaijan.
-It has 52 above ground floors and a height of 276.3 m.
-Construction started in 2014, and ended in 2020.
+It is currently the tallest skyscraper in Azerbaijan.
+It has 49 above ground floors and a height of 276.3 m.
+Construction started in 2014, and was completed in 2020.
 Baku Tower is primarily used for office space.
 The address of Baku Tower is 109 Heydar Aliyev Avenue.
-The building is made out of reinforced concrete and steel.
+The building is made from reinforced concrete and steel.
+It was headed by architect Eren Yorulmazer.